hyperledger/indy-node-container/README.md

       - ./lib_indy:/var/lib/indy
 ```

 giving direct access to the relevant config files from the host machine, if needed.
+Note that the `NETWORK_NAME` is overriden at startup with the value from `INDY_NETWORK_NAME` from `.env`.

 ## License